Khawla Hamdi

 Khawla Hamdi is a Tunisian-born Arabic-language author born on July 12, 1984, in Tunis, Tunisia.
-She is a professor at the King Saud University in Riyadh, where she teaches Information technology and currently resides in Riyadh.
-She has several best-selling novels in her literary career.
+She is a professor at the King Saud University in Riyadh, where she teaches Information technology and currently resides.
+She has written several best-selling novels in her literary career.

 Education

-She has a degree in Industrial Engineering and received her Master's degree in Management from school of management in Saint-Étienne, France in 2008.
-In 2011, she obtained a Ph.D. of Applied mathematics in Operations research branch from University of Technology of Troyes, France.
+Hamdi has a degree in Industrial Engineering and received her master's degree in management from school of management in Saint-Étienne, France in 2008.
+In 2011, she obtained a Ph.D. of applied mathematics in operations research branch from University of Technology of Troyes, France.

 Entering the authorship field

-Khawla Hamdi entered the writing world with the book "Ahlam al-Shabab".
-The book, which reflects the memories of a Muslim girl, was published in 320 pages in Arabic in 2006.
+Khawla Hamdi entered the writing world with the book "Ahlam al-Shabab", which reflects the memories of a Muslim girl, published in Arabic in 2006.

-Thereafter, her second book entitled In My Heart A Hebrew Girl was published in Arabic in 2012.
-Inspired by a true story, the book tells the story of a Tunisian Jewish girl who converted to Islam, after being influenced by the character of an orphan Muslim girl and becomes interested in a young Lebanese who is one of the Lebanese resistance forces.
-This book is known as one of the best-selling novels and has been reprinted more than 47 times so far.
+Thereafter, her second novel titled In My Heart A Hebrew Girl was published in Arabic in 2012.
+Inspired by a true story, the book is the story of a Tunisian Jewish girl who converted to Islam, after being influenced by an orphan Muslim girl and becoming interested in a young Lebanese who is one of the Lebanese resistance forces.
+This book one of the best-selling novels and has been reprinted more than 47 times so far.

-Then the book Ghorbat Al Yasmeen “The Expatriation of Jasmine” was published by this author in 2015.
-This book is mostly about the problems of Arab refugees in France.

-An Tabqa “To Stay” was Khawla Hamdi's next book, published in 2016.
+Her next novel Ghorbat Al Yasmeen “The Expatriation of Jasmine” was published in 2015, which dealt with the problems faced by Arab refugees in France.
+An Tabqa “To Stay” was Hamdi's next book, published in 2016.
 The novel focuses on the problems of Arab refugees in Europe and their dual identities.

-Her next book was Ayn Al Mafar “Where to Escape!”, which was published in 2018.
+Ayn Al Mafar “Where to Escape!” was published in 2018.
 This book scrutinize the revolutions that have taken place in the Arab world, especially Tunisia, as a story.